Destination Space

 Destination Space is a national STEM programme, funded by the UK Space Agency, created by ASDC for Science Centres and Museums around the UK.
 Its purpose is to engage, inspire and involve families with school-age children, school groups and communities across the UK with the amazing stories, science and achievements of human and robotic space exploration.

 Dynamic Earth, Glasgow Science Centre, National Space Centre, W5, and Xplore!
-Science Discovery Centre ran these projects delivering events and activities to an exceptionally high standard including shows, workshops, sleepovers and meet-the-space-scientist events to engage audiences across England, Northern Ireland, Scotland and Wales.
+Science Discovery Centre supporting the key phase by developing and projects delivering multidisciplinary events and activities to an exceptionally high standard including shows, workshops, sleepovers and meet-the-space-scientist events to engage audiences across England, Northern Ireland, Scotland and Wales.

-An overview of the previous phases of this project:
+An overview of all phases of this project:

 Take a look at the UK Space Agency's Principia website here

 Phase 2 of Destination Space built on the success of phase 1, working with thirteen Science Centres and continuing to bring the latest space engineering and space science directly to families, schools and communities across the UK, in partnership with the UK Space Agency.
 It focused on UK spaceports, satellite applications and space exploration – particularly exploration of the Moon and Mars.
-It began with Level 1 in March 2018 and completed with Level 2 in March 2021.
-By spring 2021, the project had reached over 340,000 people exceeding targets despite the COVID pandemic.
+It began with a pilot (Level 1) in March 2018 and completed with Level 2 in March 2021.
+By spring 2021, the project had reached a further 340,000 people exceeding targets despite the COVID pandemic.

 Phase 3 provided training for science communicators and community engagement professionals with the latest ideas, innovation, upcoming missions and developments relating to key programme content areas of particular significance to the UK during the project period.
 This phase of Destination Space specifically emphasises and foreground the important and relevant role that space plays in monitoring and tackling climate change.
 Centres were able to engage over 67,000 people via in-person and digital engagement.
 The vast majority of activities (around 62,000) were able to take place in person.